malston/vcf-9x-in-box/DEPLOYMENT_WORKFLOW.md

 # 2. Generate kickstart configs
 make generate

+# 3a.
+Create USB installer with rEFInd (RECOMMENDED - one USB for all hosts)
+sudo make refind-usb-create USB=/dev/disk4
+# ... insert USB in host 1, boot, select "esx01" from menu, wait for install ...
+# ... move USB to host 2, boot, select "esx02" from menu, wait for install ...
+# ... move USB to host 3, boot, select "esx03" from menu, wait for install ...

-# 3. Create USB installers (one USB, reused for each host)
+# 3b.
+OR create USB installers traditionally (one USB, recreated for each host)
 sudo make usb-create USB=/dev/disk4 HOST=1
 # ... insert USB in host 1, boot, wait for install ...
 sudo make usb-create USB=/dev/disk4 HOST=2